JoshHalstedRevature/DiceScript/README.md

 ## Libraries, modules, and tools

 This project does not use any external libraries.
-The Python modules used in this project are random and logging.
+The Python modules used in this project are random, logging, os, and unittest.
 Pylint was used for code analysis.

 ## Project requirements
 -Create a GitHub Repo